 The Importance of Collecting & Reviewing Endorsements

 Having an effective system for managing COIs (certificates of insurance) and understanding your insurance policies is critical to mitigating risk for your company.
 But, tracking COIs and collecting and reviewing endorsements by hand is difficult and time-consuming, which leads many insurance professionals to put off or overlook these processes.
 Failing to collect and review COIs and endorsements increases the risk of underinsured claims, failed audits, and expensive lawsuits.

 Confused by additional insured endorsements and why they’re important to track, collect, and review?
 We’re here to help.
-We put together a quick overview that outlines insured endorsements, risk of failing to accurately track endorsements and how your company can mitigate risk to remain protected.
+We put together a quick overview that outlines insured endorsements, the risk of failing to accurately track endorsements, and how your company can mitigate risk to remain protected.

 One example of an endorsement that broadens the “Who is an insured” on the policy is an additional insured endorsement.
 An additional insured endorsement extends the reach of the endorsed policy to others who don’t hold the policy, but who may benefit from coverage.
 The purpose of being an additional insured is to have insurance coverage provided under the contractor, vendor, tenant, subcontractor, supplier, etc.’s policy.

 For example, if you decide to work with a subcontractor or a vendor, it may be in your best interest to have that company add you as an additional insured on their existing insurance policy.
 This way if they’re found at fault, you and your company are free from liability, and benefit from their liability insurance.
 When you’re added as an additional insured, that company may request you to add them as an additional insured on your policy, so if you’re found at fault, they’re covered.

 Why are Endorsements Important?